 Road to Inclusion

-Creating inclusive opportunities for youth and adults with physical disabilities by closing the adaptive equipment gap and collaborating with community partners.
+Creating inclusive opportunities for youth and adults who use mobility devices by closing the adaptive equipment gap and collaborating with community partners.

 Endless Highway is a 501(c)(3) not-for-profit organization dedicated to ensuring children and adults who use mobility devices have opportunities to participate in adaptive and inclusive sports, recreation, and arts.
 With the generous support of donors and community partners, we help individuals leverage their talents and interests in the pursuit of inclusion, independence, and success.

 At the intersection of ability and aspiration, Endless Highway collaborates with community partners, families, and donors to help children and adults realize their recreational and creative goals.
-From custom equipment to all-access museum trips to adaptive yoga seminars — we believe any body is an able body.
+From custom equipment to all-access museum trips to adaptive yoga seminars — we find a way.

 Building Community